 Visit a library, work at a coffee shop, go grocery shopping, go out to a movie, or eat out at a restaurant during the high heat of the afternoon on hot days.

-Enjoy a Public Pool or your RV Park’s Pool:
+Enjoy a Public Swimming Pool or an RV Park’s Pool:

 This is one of our favorite options while we’re dry camping.
-A public pool (indoor or outdoor) allows us to cool off, and they often have showers so we can shower without using any of our fresh water or filling our grey tank.
+A public swimming pool (indoor or outdoor) allows us to cool off, and they often have showers which allow all of us to shower without using any of our fresh water or filling up our grey tank.

-If your RV park has a pool, spend an afternoon there (even with just your toes in the water) to cool off.
+If the RV park you are camping at has a pool, spend an afternoon there (even with just your toes in the water) to cool off.

 Staying cool at an RV park pool in La Paz, Baja, Mexico